 The applications can also interact with each other, helping users get greater intelligence out of the information within.
 “Say a police officer uses the command & control system to dispatch a car.
 This simple activity can cause multiple things to happen at once,” Simon explains.
 “For example, Ensemble can ask the GIS to pinpoint the location on the screen, and send a route to the in-car navigation system; at the same time, it can query the crime database, to check if anyone at the address has a criminal record.
 The specifics are up to each police force, but the result is faster, more informed and much safer working practices.”

 Because there is no need for hard-coding, InterSystems technology also offers investment protection for best-of-breed systems.
 Applications can be added or taken away with ease.
 “We can deliver new capabilities based on existing investment whilst adding entirely new solutions in an incremental way; this approach offers an alternative to the ‘rip and replace’ model,” adds Simon.

 A view to the future

-With the initial benefits realised, Northgate is now starting to use several additional features of Ensemble.
+With the initial benefits realized, Northgate is now starting to use several additional features of InterSystems technology.
 This includes the business activity monitoring capability.
 “Because Ensemble has a data repository that enables an audit trail of all activities, it can be used to monitor patterns.
 This could be extremely useful to forces that want to study throughput of calls, call origin, percentage of vehicles dispatched… all sorts of statistics that would help them mange their resources more effectively.”

-Overall, Northgate is extremely impressed with Ensemble.
+Overall, Northgate is extremely impressed with InterSystems technology.
 “The system is low-risk, useful ‘out-of-the-box’ and extremely flexible to the ways different police force customers want to work,” Simon concludes.